sachinsingh018/trademart/QUICK_SETUP.md

 - ✅ `/suppliers` - Shows real suppliers from database
 - ✅ `/products` - Shows real products from database
 - ✅ `/rfqs` - Shows real RFQs from database
-- ✅ `/supplier-dashboard` - Manage supplier data
+- ✅ `/dashboard` - Unified dashboard for all users

 The error should be gone and you'll see real data! 🎉